 Sprinkles, crushed candy canes, flaky sea salt, crushed nuts, chili pepper, shredded coconut, optional

 - In a large bowl, whisk the flour, baking powder, salt, and cinnamon to combine.

-- In the bowl of an electric mixer fitted with the paddle attachment, cream the butter and sugar until light and fluffy, 4 to 5 minutes.
+- In the bowl of a stand mixer fitted with the paddle attachment, cream the butter and sugar for 4 to 5 minutes, until light and fluffy.
 Add the egg and vanilla and mix to combine, scraping well after everything is incorporated.

-- Add the flour mixture all at once (unless your mixer physically can’t handle that), and pulse the mixer a few times to avoid a floury cloud from poofing up out of the mixing bowl.
-Mix on low speed just until the flour is incorporated, scraping down the bowl as necessary.
+- Add the flour mixture all at once (unless your mixer physically can’t handle that) and pulse the mixer a few times to avoid a floury cloud from poofing up out of the bowl.
+Mix on low speed, scraping down the bowl as needed, just until the flour is incorporated.
 Form the dough into a disc and wrap in plastic wrap.
 Chill for 1 hour.

-- Preheat the oven to 350°F. Roll out the dough on a lightly floured surface to 1/2-inch thick.
+- Heat the oven to 350°F. Roll out the dough on a lightly floured surface to ½ inch thick.
 Cut the dough using your favorite cookie cutter and transfer to a parchment-lined baking sheet.

-- Bake until the cookies are lightly golden around the edges, 10 to 12 minutes.
-For even baking, rotate the pan halfway through baking.
-Transfer the baked cookies to a cooling rack and cool completely before decorating or serving.
+- Bake for 10 to 12 minutes, until the cookies are lightly golden around the edges.
+For even baking, rotate the pan halfway through.
+Transfer the baked cookies to a wire rack and let cool completely before decorating or serving.

 - If you're dipping the cookies in chocolate, melt your chocolate of choice over a double boiler or in the microwave in increments of 10 to 20 seconds until melted.
 Dip the cookies half in the chocolate, sprinkle with desired toppings, and lay on wax paper until cool.